Satono Crown

-Satono Crown (サトノクラウン, foaled 10 March 2012) is a Japanese Thoroughbred racehorse.
+Satono Crown (サトノクラウン, foaled 10 March 2012) is a Japanese retired Thoroughbred racehorse and breeding stallion.
 He showed promising form as a two-year-old in 2014, winning both of his races including the Grade 3 Tokyo Sports Hai Nisai Stakes.
 As a three-year-old he won the Yayoi Sho, finished sixth when favourite for the Satsuki Sho, and ran third in the Tokyo Yushun.
 In 2016 he won the Kyoto Kinen but then displayed indifferent form before defeating a top-class international field in the Hong Kong Vase to establish himself as one of the best horses in the world over 2,400 metres.
 He recorded another major victory in 2017 by taking the Takarazuka Kinen.
 He was retired from racing at the end of the 2018 season.

 Background

 Satono Crown is a dark bay or brown horse bred in Japan by Northern Farm.
 In 2013 he was entered in the Japan Select Yearling Sale and was bought for 60,900,000 JPY Hajime Satomi.
 The colt was sent into training with Noriyuki Hori.

 He was sired by the Irish stallion Marju who finished second in The Derby and won the St James's Palace Stakes in 1991.
 Marju sired several other major winners including Soviet Song, My Emma, Viva Pataca and Indigenous.

 Satono Crown's dam Jioconda showed good form as a racemare in Ireland, winning two of her eight races including the Listed Silken Glider Stakes in 2005.
 She was a descendant of Pato, a mare whose other foals included My Emma and Classic Cliche.
 Jioconda also produced Satono Crown's full sister Lightening Pearl.